project-chip/connectedhomeip/examples/ota-requestor-app/efr32/README.md

 -   Build or download the Gecko Bootloader binary.
 Bootloader should be built with the Gecko SDK version 3.2.1 or earlier, type "external SPI" configured with a single slot of at least 1000 KB.
+Pre-built binaries should be available in

+           third_party/efr32_sdk/repo/platform/bootloader/sample-apps/bootloader-storage-spiflash-single

-Using the commander tool upload the bootloader to the device running the requestor application.
+-   Using the commander tool upload the bootloader to the device running the requestor application.

 -   Create a bootable image file: